Shifat7/social-sort-ai/README.md

 - take in custom prompts for different categorisation rules
 - and more

-Right now it supports YouTube out of the box but feel free to contribute by making a PR and pinging me for review.
+Right now it supports YouTube out of the box but feel free to contribute to add more social media platforms by making a PR and pinging me for review.

 ### YouTube Prerequisites
 Before running the program, ensure that you have the following installed and set up: